“Who wouldn’t love elephants? It’s not only that they’re so much like us. It’s that they show us the best side of ourselves.”

 Tammie’s subsequent conservation work over the past decade in southern Africa has included projects on several endangered species including conserving the critically endangered desert-dwelling black rhino of Namibia and helping reintroduce Namibia’s threatened black-faced impala to formerly poached and war torn parts of the country for the Namibian government.
 Her work has taken her on adventures across Namibia’s stark landscapes in a Land Rover, across the rolling dunes of the Namib desert, into the heart of the hostile Skeleton Coast and to the home of the ovaHimba people at the most remote camp in southern Africa, bordering land mine ridden Angola.

 Through WWF initially, Tammie branched into India in 2007 to help bring technologies that are working to reduce human-elephant conflict in Africa to the north-east Indian state of Assam at the base of the Himalayas, where elephants are in decline.
-She continued to work with Indian organisations to implement chilli-based elephant deterrents, based on the fact that elephants don’t like chilli by raising awareness through the charity she co-founded in 2009, Animal Works.
-(For more information on how chilli deters elephants and improves livelihoods go to Elephant Pepper).
+She continued to work with Indian organisations to implement chilli-based elephant deterrents, based on the fact that elephants don’t like chilli by raising awareness through the charity she co-founded in 2009, Animal Works

-Tammie is now based in Singapore with her husband, Andy Ridley, who is the co-founder and executive director of WWF’s Earth Hour, the world’s largest reaching environmental campaign.
-She and Andy had their first child in November 2009, a boy, Sol.
+Tammie is now based in Singapore with her husband, Andy Ridley, who is the co-founder and CEO of WWF’s Earth Hour, the world’s largest reaching environmental campaign.
+She and Andy had their first child in 2009, a boy, Solo, and welcomed his brother, Shepard Nelson, to the world in November 2013.